 In this article I will you explain how you can obtain the tourist visa to China in Australia, in an easy and economical way, collecting all the documents electronically from your computer.
-The Chinese visa proceedings can be done in two ways: through the Chinese Visa Application Service Center (CVASC) or using the online visa service offered by the private agency China Visa Direct.
+The Chinese visa proceedings can be done in two ways: using the online visa service offered by China Visa Direct or through the Chinese Visa Application Service Center (CVASC).

 - I will try to keep this article updated, but keep in mind that the proceedings in the consulates sometimes change from one day to the next, so I recommend that you compare the information in this article with the official information provided by the Chinese consulates in Australia.

 - This article focuses on obtaining the Chinese visa in Australia, though the process is the same in the USA, UK, Canada or in EU countries.
 However, the proceeding may differ slightly in each country, so it is best to consult the Chinese consulate websites in each country.

 - 1. GETTING YOUR CHINESE VISA ONLINE: China Visa Direct

 - 2. THE CHINESE VISA PROCEEDING IN THE CHINESE VISA APPLICATION SERVICE CENTER (CVASC)

 - Prior considerations in order to understand the Chinese visa process

 - Step 2.
 Buy tickets for plane, train or other means of transport

 - Step 4.
 Fill out the application form

 - Step 5.
 Submit the documentation (and make the payment)